ethereum/web3.py/docs/web3.eth.rst

         HexBytes('0x0000000000000000000000000000000000000000000000000000000000000001')

     In most cases it is better to make contract function call through the :py:class:`web3.contract.Contract` interface.

+    Overriding state is a debugging feature available in Geth clients.
+    View their `usage documentation <https://geth.ethereum.org/docs/rpc/ns-eth#3-object---state-override-set>`_
+    for a list of possible parameters.

 .. py:method:: Eth.estimate_gas(transaction, block_identifier=None)